 The cable triceps pushdown is an efficient exercise for targeting all three components of the triceps .

-The starting position requires you to have your elbows tucked close to your sides and arms extended.
+The starting position requires you to have your elbows tucked close to your sides and your arms extended.

 Then, pull down on the cable so that only your forearm is moving.
 After each repetition, slowly bring your arms back into the starting position.